 - Dry rot

 Replacing your screen door can often be more cost-effective than replacing different pieces over time.
-If you have to replace the screen here and the hinges there, it can add up.
+If you have to replace the screen here and the hinges there, it can add up and take more time than just replacing the door itself.

 Replacing a screen door is simple to do and takes about 15 minutes.
 Here’s how.